-Next Stop San Clemente California
+Road Trip to the Ocean - Next Stop San Clemente California

 Both of us were looking forward to seeing the Pacific Ocean.
 We were not disappointed with the perfect temperatures for our entire three-day journey.
-We felt like we had hit the jackpot with weather hovering around 72 degrees as predicted with lots of sunshine.
+We felt like we had hit the jackpot with weather hovering around 72 degrees as predicted, with lots of sunshine.

 It was mid-afternoon, and the hunger bug was rearing its head.
 Our hotel manager at the Surfbreak Hotel suggested we head to the pier and Fisherman's Market.
 Oh my, the food was so good, and the view was stellar.
 We could watch people walking the beach and hearty souls frolicking in the waves, without wet suits, I might add….brrr.

 With our brains stretched and our stomachs full, we headed back to the hotel for a relaxing night of watching whodunit TV shows.
 Competition ensued about which of us would be accurate in our guesses.